MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 ## Known Issues

 - for autofilling, only .czi files are supported.
-Other issuses might also arise from not using .czi.
+Unlikely to work with other formats.
 - Installing plugin under paths including non-ASCII characters, like "æøå" cause unintended behavior.
-- The output.csv file is comma seperated with dot as decimal seperator, this might cause issue importing in Excel.
+- The output.csv file is comma seperated with dot as decimal seperator, this might require a legacy workaround in programs like Excel.
 - Intensity for bead finder is hardcoded for now.
 - Some images might still crash in the analysis.
+- Might have missed some requirements

 ## License